hayasilin/iOS-App-Like-Twitter-with-Swift-1.2/README.md

 <h2> Notice </h2>

-Make sure you put your app and client ID from your Pasre account in your app delegate.
+Make sure to  put your app and client ID from your Pasre account in your app delegate.